 Your spouse may trap under your licence.
 The term “spouse” is defined as a person who has lived with another person in a conjugal relationship for at least one year or a person united with another person by the bonds of marriage.

 Your spouse must carry your licence when not accompanied by you.
 Any spouse who is a resident of Québec must also carry their trapper's certificate.

 Young person and student

-A young person under 18 years of age may trap without a certificate or a licence if accompanied by an adult who possesses and carries a professional trapping licence.
+A young person under 18 years of age may trap without a licence if accompanied by an adult who possesses and carries a professional trapping licence.
 A young person may also be accompanied by this adult’s spouse.
 This spouse must carry the licence concerned and, in the case of a resident of Québec, must carry a trapper's certificate.